LordMike/MBW.EF.ExpressionValidator/README.md

 Using this project, it is possible to validate that all queries made can succesfully translate into queries for other databases.

+Note: This project is not intended to be used in any other environment that testing or local development.

 # Features

 * Plugins to translate queries to Mysql, Sqlite and Sql Server